bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-5">4.5 Choice and Chance</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-What if we were to bring an element of chance into choosing whether or not to populate a given cell in our grid?
-This can lead to a less rigid-looking composition -- which isn't necessarily better, but it can offer more in the way of variety.
+<p>What if we were to bring an element of chance into choosing whether or
+not to populate a given cell in our grid?
+This can lead to a less rigid-looking composition -- which isn't necessarily better, but it can offer more in the way of variety.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-5a">4.5a The SvJs Gen.chance( ) Function</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-When we talk about probability, what we're usually trying to establish are the chances, or the odds, of something occurring.
+<p>When we talk about probability, what we're usually trying to establish
+are the chances, or the odds, of something occurring.
 This something will either happen or it won't, so what we want is a binary response -- or boolean -- to tell us yes or no, win or lose.
 Will your horse Victor Vector give you a payout at the races today?
-Given the odds are 7 to 2, there's a 22% chance of some winnings (2 / (7 + 2) x 100 = 22.22).
+Given the odds are 7 to 2, there's a 22% chance of some winnings (2 / (7 + 2) x 100 = 22.22).</p>

-How could we work this kind of logic into our compositions?
-It's actually quite simple to do with plain JavaScript and Math.random(), but SvJs offers a more intuitive, less verbose alternative with its Gen.chance() function.
+<p>How could we work this kind of logic into our compositions?
+It's
+actually quite simple to do with plain JavaScript and Math.random(), but SvJs offers a more intuitive, less verbose alternative with its Gen.chance() function.</p>

-By default (i.e., without any arguments), Gen.chance() returns either true or false based on odds of 50/50, or 50%.
-If we supply a single argument, it's interpreted as a percentage.
+<p>By default (i.e., without any arguments), Gen.chance() returns either
+true or false based on odds of 50/50, or 50%.
+If we supply a single argument, it's interpreted as a percentage.</p>

 <pre>
 // <i>The below returns true 60% of the time.</i>
 Gen.chance(60);
 </pre>

-If two numbers are supplied, the arguments are interpreted as odds.
-This can be useful if you prefer thinking of probabilities more in terms of placing a bet at a bookie than calculating a precise percentage value (which is actually done for you under the hood).
+<p>If two numbers are supplied, the arguments are interpreted as odds.
+This
+can be useful if you prefer thinking of probabilities more in terms of placing a bet at a bookie than calculating a precise percentage value (which is actually done for you under the hood).</p>

 <pre>
 // <i>There is a 7 to 2 chance of this returning true.</i>
 Gen.chance(7, 2);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-5b">4.5b Chance in Action</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Let's create a new sketch, using Gen.chance() to determine whether or not the cells within our grid get populated with content.
+<p>Let's create a new sketch, using Gen.chance() to determine whether or
+not the cells within our grid get populated with content.
 Copy the 08-colourful-grids folder and rename it to 09-chance, and then remove all content from the inner loop (leaving you with an empty nested for loop).
-Next, replace the palettes array and pickedPalette variable with a randomly generated hue.
+Next, replace the palettes array and pickedPalette variable with a randomly generated hue.</p>

 <pre>
 // <i>Pick a random hue.</i>
 let hue = Gen.random(0, 360);
 </pre>

-You can leave the grid-related variables as they are, or tweak them if you prefer.
-Next, <i>between</i> the x and y loops (so within the first loop but before the second), increment the hue like so:
+<p>You can leave the grid-related variables as they are, or tweak them if
+you prefer.
+Next, <i>between</i> the x and y loops (so within the first loop but before the second), increment the hue like so:</p>

 <pre>
 // <i>A nested loop to create the grid.</i>